Housing and Residence Life

 Student payment to college

 Students pay for the entire quarter.
-There are no refunds for eligible students who choose to move out before the end of the quarter.
+There are no refunds for students who choose to move out before the last day of the quarter.

 Vacations (student or family)

-A student who goes on vacation for seven or more consecutive days during a homestay will be reimbursed $10.34 a night by the family for meals and utilities.
+- A student who goes on vacation for seven or more consecutive days during a homestay will be reimbursed $11.75 per night by the family for meals and utilities.

-Families who go on vacation should email the Housing Office with dates and plans to provide for their student's meals.
+- Families who go on vacation should email the Housing Office with dates and plans to provide for their student's meals.
 It would be best if a friend of the family could cook meals and check on the student.
-Students may also choose to stay with a friend while their host family is on vacation.
-In this case, they will receive $10.34 a night for meals and utilities.
+Students may also choose to stay with a friend or other family while their host family is on vacation.
+In this case, they will receive $11.75 per night for meals and utilities from their host family.

 If students want to move out or change families

-- No refunds are available to eligible students who choose to move out before the end
+- No refunds are available to students who choose to move out before the end of the quarter.

-- Students approved to move out at the end of the quarter, or those who change host families, must give their host families 20 days' notice.
+- Students that move out at the end of the quarter, or those who change host families, are encouraged to give their host families 20 days' notice.

 - We work on a 30-days-a-month calendar with a three-day grace period.